AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > **[!UICONTROL Transactions]**.
 1. Click the _Column settings_ icon ![column settings icon](assets/column-settings.png){width="25"}.
-1. To customize which columns you see in the report, check or uncheck columns in the list.
+1. To customize which columns that you see in the report, check or uncheck columns in the list.

-   The Transactions report will immediately show any changes you made in the Column settings menu.
-The column preferences will be saved and will remain in effect if you navigate away from the report view.
+   The Transactions report immediately shows any changes you made in the Column settings menu.
+The column preferences are saved and remain in effect if you navigate away from the report view.

 ## Download transactions